 The Southwest Airlines Premier Card is Southwest’s mid-range card, and the annual fee is in line with many other co-branded airline credit cards, at just under $100.

-On an ongoing basis, the 6,000 point anniversary bonus can potentially get you around $80 worth of airfare, which nearly covers the $99 annual fee, by my math.
+On an ongoing basis, the 6,000 point anniversary bonus can potentially get you around $72 worth of airfare, and then you’re getting two EarlyBird check-ins per year, potentially worth $30-50.
+If you value those perks, that should more than cover the annual fee right there.

 Tip: Apply For The Southwest Priority Card Instead